Tumescent LiposuctionView More Before & Afters

 - The procedure is meant for body contouring.
 It is not a treatment for obesity.

-- There is a difference between "traditional liposuction" performed by plastic surgeons and tumescent/SmartLipo performed by Dr. Schlessinger.
+- There is a significant difference in safety, bruising and recovery time between ‘traditional liposuction’ performed by plastic surgeons and tumescent/SmartLipo performed by Dr. Schlessinger.

 - Significant safety concerns with traditional liposuction are reduced with this kind of liposuction.